 Startup SG Accelerator

-Incubators and accelerators play a core part in Singapore’s effort to realize its envisioned goal of an entrepreneur ecosystem.
+Incubators and accelerators play a core part in Singapore’s effort to realize its envisioned goal of an entrepreneurial ecosystem.
 While they both essentially function as finance or operation buffers for startups, there’s a key difference in how they do it.

 Incubators assist startups in their initial stage; they help with ideation, execution, and commercialization.
 Whereas accelerators emphasize growth and breakthrough in their strategy.